-Why You Need to Ditch Vegetable Oils
+Why You Need to Ditch Vegetable Oil

-What are vegetables oil?
+What is vegetable oil?

 The term vegetable oil is used for oils that have been extracted from seeds including canola oil, corn oil, soy oil, rapeseed oil and safflower oil.
 In fact, the term “vegetable oil” is often used as a blanket term for these oils and therefore when you buy “vegetable oil” at the grocery store you are often buying a combination of these seed oils based on what they have available.
 The term vegetable oil is simply used to imply that the oils are not made of animal-based fats, however, the unfortunate part is that although the term vegetable is often associated with health, vegetable oils are anything but, it just happens to be good marketing.

 Vegetable oils were essentially non-existent until the early 1900s when new industrial processes allowed them to be extracted.
 Consider this; have you ever seen an oily vegetable?
 Clearly, the answer is no. Unlike natural fats like butter or olive oil, vegetable oils can’t be extracted by pressing or separating, these seed oils require extensive processing to extract their oils.
 The process of creating vegetable oils involves chemical extraction, degumming, refining, bleaching, deodorizing and hydrogenation in the case of margarine and spreads.
 Plus, many vegetable oils actually contain additives and preservatives in order to help extend shelf life.
 In fact, this video shows exactly how highly processed canola oil actually is, despite the narrator desperately trying to spin it in a positive light.